-Old Head of Kinsale Golf Links County Corl
+Old Head of Kinsale Golf Links County Cork

-Perhaps the most exhilarating golf course of all in Ireland, the Old Head of Kinsale Golf Links is laid out atop 91-metre high cliffs in the shadow of the Old Head of Kinsale lighthouse along Ireland's Wild Atlantic Way in County Cork.
+Perhaps the most exhilarating golf course of all in Ireland, the Old Head of Kinsale Golf Links is laid out atop 300 feet/91 metres high cliffs in the shadow of the Old Head of Kinsale lighthouse along Ireland's Wild Atlantic Way in County Cork.
 Few courses will distract you as much as this, with its stunning coastal and ocean views - quite apart from the sheer drop down to the Atlantic waves, which crash against the rocks just beyond the edge of its fairways and greens.
-For golfers with cash to splash, arrive by helicopter at the heliport close to the opening hole and stay on-site in luxury suites. oldhead.com
+For golfers with cash to splash, arrive by helicopter at the heliport close to the opening hole and stay on-site in luxury suites. oldhead.com making it the island of Ireland's oldest Interested in more golf?
+Besides Royal Portrush, other local courses to tee up on include 2017's Irish Open host Portstewart and Castlerock's 110-yearold Mussenden Links, reworked by Harry Colt in 1925, and then updated by Martin Hawtree in 2018, as well as the 18-hole Ballycastle course.
+Inland courses include Lough Erne and Castle Roe resorts and Galgorm Castle Golf Club, venue for the annual Northern Ireland Open.

-Mount Juliet Golf Club
+Mount Juliet Golf Club County Kilkeni